-Many clients that are interested in IUL products wonder if an indexed universal life policy is a good or bad choice.
+Many people wonder if an indexed universal life (IUL) is a good or bad choice.
 The answer to that question is an IUL is neither.
-For some people it is the best life insurance option available.
-For others, there are better choices One of the best ways to know if indexed universal life is the best product for you is to continue reading as we demystify the IUL policy.
+For some people, it is the best life insurance option available.
+For others, there are better choices.
+One of the top ways to know if indexed universal life is the right product for you is to continue reading as we demystify the IUL policy.

 1. Tax-Deferred Growth

 As with any good retirement plan, the ability to defer your tax obligation on the growth of your investment is a significant benefit.
 But how does this work in an IUL?

 As mentioned previously, the IUL has a cash value that accumulates over the life of the policy.
 A portion of your premium is invested in an Indexed account (typically following the S&P 500) and that account grows over time.
 The growth of this account is tax-deferred, which means that you will not pay tax on the gain in this account until you choose to withdraw the money above your basis (or close the account).

 In addition, you will always be able to withdraw money from the cash value up to the amount of premiums you've paid into the account, because this represents the after-tax money that you have already supplied to the policy.

 But would you believe there is a way to access an equivalent amount of money without the tax liability?
 Believe it.
 There is.